mouseless/learn-css/css/bem-methodology/README.md

 ## Modifier

-The "M" in BEM stands for Modifier, that defines the appearance, state, or behavior of a block or element.
-Continuing with the car example, when we say "light-colored car" the "light-colored" part becomes our modifier.The modifier name is separated from the block or element name by a single underscore For example, `car__window_open`.
+We use modifiers to specify special cases that indicate the state and position of html elements.
+When naming, if it is a block, we use the block name as a prefix and if it is an element, we use the element name as a prefix and connect it with two hyphens.
+For example, `form__input--secret` for element.

 > :warning:
 >